saibotsivad/smartstrap/site/content/index.md

-title: SMARKDOWN
+title: SMARTSTRAP
-date: 2013-03-05
+date: 2013-03-07

 ---

-Hey there, thanks for looking at [Smarkdown][smarkdowngit]!
+Hey there, thanks for looking at [SmartStrap][smartstrap]!

 What it is
 ----------